TRANSlating the role of Mitochondria in Tumorigenesis

 TRANSMIT Advisory Board guarantees that the project will fulfil all scientific and training requirements and perform at top level.
 The Advisory Board is composed by 3 members:

-- the Scientific Publishing Industry Expert in the person of Clare Curtis (Executive Editor at Portland Press, London, UK);
+- the Scientific Publishing Industry Expert in the person of Dr. Ana Mateus (Senior Editor at Nature Cell Biology, London, UK);

 - the Scientific Expert in the field in the person of Prof. Ralph DeBerardinis (Children’s Medical Center Research Institute, UT Southwestern Medical Center, Dallas, USA);